-If under 100ml and in a transparent re-sealable plastic bag, passengers are permitted to take liquids, gels and pastes through security seperately from their hand baggage.
+If under 100ml and in a transparent re-sealable plastic bag, passengers are permitted to take liquids, gels and pastes through security separately from their hand baggage.

 It is best to prepare your liquid bag no larger than 20cm x 20cm, not exceeding one litre, before arrival at Manchester Airport.
 They are however available if you forget to bring your own, although there is a limit of one liquid bag per passenger.
 The bag must be one litre, which is around half the size of a standard A4 piece of paper and it must be sealable.

 What is a liquid?

 Always check in any liquid over 100ml and if you're unsure whether an item will be allowed through, please always check it in with your hold luggage.Please note - if you wish to bring your own containers to hold 100ml or less, the container must have printed on it the measurement that the container can hold.
 Travel sets of containers that do not have measurements on them will not be allowed through security.
 Handwritten measurements or stickers are also not acceptable.

 Large Electrical Items / Laptops

 Laptops and other electrical equipment (iPads, hairdryers, straighteners, large speakers, large cameras, docking stations, irons) have to be removed from hand luggage and screened separately.